Artist Spotlight: Sargent Claude Johnson

 Synopsis: Sargent Claude Johnson was the first Black Modernist artist from the West Coast to gain national acclaim.

-His artistic work stands out due to his skill with multiple mediums and his embrace of Black identity at a time when many popular depictions of Black people were racist.
+His artistic work stands out because he was skilled in multiple mediums and he embraced Black identity at a time when many popular depictions of Black people were racist.
 Besides his work as an artist, he was a passionate and dedicated teacher who believed creativity was an essential civic value.

 About the Artist